tmtsoftware/esw-ts/docs/src/main/aas/csw-aas-js.md

 ## Dependencies

-To use the `csw-aas-js` adapter, run this command from root folder of your application where `package.json` exists:
+To use the `esw-ts` adapter, run this command from root folder of your application where `package.json` exists:

 npm
 :   @@@vars
     ```javascript
-        npm i --save csw-aas-js@$version$
+        npm i --save esw-ts@$version$
     ```
     @@@

 yarn
 :   @@@vars
     ```javascript
-        yarn add csw-aas-js@$version$
+        yarn add esw-ts@$version$
     ```
     @@@